canonical/subiquity/doc/reference/autoinstall-reference.rst

 Sizing-policy
 ~~~~~~~~~~~~~

-The lvm layout will, by default, attempt to leave room for snapshots and
+The ``lvm`` layout, by default, attempts to leave room for snapshots and
 further expansion.
 A sizing-policy key may be supplied to control this
-behavior.
+behaviour.

 * **type:** string (enumeration)
 * **default:** scaled